bashtage/linearmodels/doc/source/panel/index.rst

 after estimating a model as well as model specification tests.
 The covariance estimators are presented in :ref:`panel-module-reference-covariance`.

-:ref:`Basic Examples <panel/examples/examples.ipynb>` shows basic usage
-of the models using examples from Wooldridge's text books.
-:ref:`Using Formulas <panel/examples/using-formulas.ipynb>` shows how models
-can be specified using R-like formulas using patsy.
-:ref:`Data Formats <panel/examples/data-formats.ipynb>` described the
-alternative formats that can be used when specifying models.
+`Basic Examples`_ shows basic usage of the models using examples from Wooldridge's text books. `Using Formulas`_ shows how models can be specified using R-like formulas using patsy. `Data Formats`_ described the alternative formats that can be used when specifying models.

 :ref:`panel-mathematical-notation` contains a concise explanation of the formulas used in estimating parameters, estimating covariances and conducting